If you’ve been looking at opening a new bank account, then you’ve probably come across the term APY.

 The Compounding Frequency

 The compounding frequency is what makes APYs so unique and, as such, should be looked at very carefully.
 The compounding frequency is how often your interest payment (to or from you) is calculated.
-The more frequent the interest compounds, the higher the APY rate and the more money you’ll make or pay by the end of the year.
+The more frequently the interest compounds, the higher the APY rate and the more money you’ll make or pay by the end of the year.

 In most cases, the compounding frequency will be daily, weekly, monthly, quarterly, or yearly.